gabhijit/gabhijit-github-io-blog/content/2018/python-logging-deep-dive.md

 ## `Handler` Class

 This class actually 'handles' the LogRecords emitted.
 Typically by calling the 'Formatter' for the LogRecord and then `emit`ing the record.
 A word about `emit` here is important - The Handler's handle method calls `emit` holding the Handler's lock (see below), so it's important to pay attention to `emit` and try it as far as possible that it is not a blocking one.
 Some of the implementation of handlers actually have an `emit` function that is blocking.
 Python 3.2 onwards there is a QueueHandler that implements a non-blocking `emit`.
-So it might be a good idea to consider using that.
+So it might be a good idea to consider using that especially if you are logging in a critical path.

 ## `Formatter` Class

-## `Filter Class
+## `Filter` Class

 ## `LoggerAdapter` Class